Is it OK for your dog to eat Vaccinium berries?

-You might reach for cranberries when your dog has a UTI … but their cousins, blueberries, can be helpful too.
+You might think of cranberries when your dog has a UTI … but their cousins, blueberries, can be helpful too.

-Studies have found blueberries can also prevent and reduce urinary tract infection symptoms.
+Studies have found blueberries can prevent and reduce urinary tract infection symptoms.

 They do this by stopping bacteria (like E.coli) from binding to the urinary tract wall.
 This prevents the bacteria from invading the tissues and causing infection.